 Teaching, learning and assessment

-This course is taught by a blend of group work, individual study, case studies, lectures and seminars.
-Students are supported in their research endeavours by an individual supervisor and mentor.
+This course is taught through a mix of group work, individual study, case studies, lectures and seminars.
+Students are supported in their research by an individual supervisor and mentor.

-You are given the opportunity to undertake a six-week (maximum) work placement.
-During this placement, you will be able to work on live projects for companies and produce a research project for your CIPD accreditation.
+You’ll have the opportunity to undertake a six-week work placement.
+During this placement, you’ll work on live projects for companies and produce a research project for your CIPD accreditation.

-Students have completed placements and projects on behalf of organisations such as the Maritime and Coastguard Agency, the NHS, Sainsbury’s and Winchester University.
+Past students have completed placements and projects with the Maritime and Coastguard Agency, the NHS, Sainsbury’s, the University of Winchester and many other organisations.

-Assessments vary across units and are a mixture of written assignments, skills and exams.
+Assessment methods vary across units and include written assignments, skills and exams.

 Meet the Team